 Growers new to gardening or lazy gardeners will love Little Gem plants.
 They are in the dwarf class of sedum and have all the ease of care as the full-sized specimens.
 Technically, Little Gem plants are a cross between Cremnophila and Sedum.
 They were initially offered for sale under the name by the International Succulent Institute in 1981.

-Little Gem succulents are hardy to United States Department of Agriculture zones 8-10 and have little frost tolerance.
-In warm regions, you can grow this plant outdoors but in areas that experience
+Little Gem succulents are hardy to USDA zones 8 through 10 and have little frost tolerance.
+In warm regions, you can grow this plant outdoors but in areas that experience temperatures below 35 degrees Fahrenheit (2 C.), these should be treated as houseplants.

 Growing Little Gem Cremnosedum